thlearn/eks/1-Prerequisites.md

 eks cluster creatation using eksctl and other details about eks clsuter
 # Prerequisites
 ## IAM user and permissions
-To be able to run through this course your IAM user needs to have certain privileges to e.g. create all the required resources and objects.
+To be able to run through this your IAM user needs to have certain privileges to e.g. create all the required resources and objects.
 According AWS Best Practices you should *never* use your root account for working with AWS services.

 There are 2 attempts to follow:
 1. provide admin access